MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvconvertdevmode.md

 The <b>DrvConvertDevMode</b> function runs in the spooler's context and must therefore not display a user interface.

 When <b>DrvConvertDevMode</b> is called with a <b>NULL</b> DEVMODEW structure pointer in the <i>pdmOut </i>parameter to get the buffer size, the driver is expected to set the last error to ERROR_INSUFFICIENT_BUFFER.
-If the last error is not set to this value, the spooler assumes a general error.</p>
+If the last error is not set to this value, the spooler assumes a general error.